 But it is good to know that the treadmill gives accurate readings of the distance covered by using the length of the belt.

-For instance, if you have covered two miles on a treadmill, it could average to around 4000-4250 steps, which again depend on your stride and speed.
+For instance, if you have covered two miles on a treadmill, it could average to around 4000-4250 steps, which again depends on your stride and speed.

 Treadmills never give you details of step count, but we can get a fair idea of the total steps covered using the distance measures!

 Rather than sticking to numerical accomplishments, it is better to sweat hard and lose calories feeling good at the end of the workout.